PaulShamoon/3-Days-In-Italy/docs/user_flow.md

 - Trip length is fixed at 3 days — not shown as a user input

 ### 2. Region Resolution (pre-LLM, code-only)
-- Backend checks prompt text against known cities/regions in `italy.json`
+- Backend checks the initial prompt text against known **region names** in `italy.json` (not cities or landmarks at this step)
 - Match found → filter dataset to that region immediately, no LLM call
-- No match (pure vibe text) → LLM's first job is picking one region from the distinct regions present in the data
+- No match (vibe text, or a city/landmark mentioned instead of a region) → LLM's first job is picking one region from the distinct regions present in the data
 - Either path: region is **locked in code** before place selection runs — never enforced by prompt instruction alone

 ### 3. Place Selection — LLM Call #1